Naethanyel/Spring_inventory_application/README.md

 is between or at the minimum and maximum value

-Prompt H and Prompt G step 5:
+Prompt H
 part.java, lines 29, 31, 34, 36, added @Max and @Min annotations
 InhousePartForm.html, lines 27, 29, added error checking for min and max OutsourcedPartForm.html, lines 28, 30, added error checking for min and max In validators folder, created MaxpartsValidator, MinPartsValidator, ValidMaxParts, and ValidMinParts
+REVISION: Updated error message in ValidMinParts.java lines 20-22.
+Added error messages in lines 30-35 of InhousePartForm.html and OutsourcedPartForm.html, errors now displayed to user.
+Deleted unused MaxPartsValidator and its dependencies.

 Prompt I:
 PartTest.java, lines 104 to 120, added unit test for setMin and unit test for setMax